slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Gold is money.
 Everything else is credit."
 -- J.P.
 Morgan [1837]*

+> *"The safest way to double your money is to fold it over once and put it in your pocket."
+-- Kin Hubbard [1868]*

 > *"Diversification may preserve wealth, but concentration builds wealth." (...)
 "Never lose money.
 Rule No. 2: don’t forget rule No. 1." (...)
 "It’s nice to have a lot of money, but you know, you don’t want to keep it around forever.
 I prefer buying things.
-Otherwise, it’s a little like saving sex for your old age."
+Otherwise, it’s a little like saving sex for your old age." (...)
+"When forced to choose, I will not trade even a night’s sleep for the chance of extra profits."
 -- Warren Buffett [1930]*

 > *"Are you placing enough interesting, freakish, long shot, weirdo bets?"
 -- Tom Peters [1942]*

+> *"It’s not what you buy.
+It’s what you pay.
+There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
+How do you get low price to value?
+The answer is low optimism."
+-- Howard Marks [1946]*

 > *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
 -- Kevin Kelly [1952]*